Karamanlides

-The origin of the Karamanlides is disputed; they are either descendants of Byzantine Greeks who were linguistically Turkified, or of Christian Turkic soldiers who settled in the region after the Turkic conquests.
+Some scholars regard Karamanlides as the Turkish-speaking Greeks from Karaman, though their exact ethnic origin is disputed; they could either be descendants of Byzantine Greeks who were linguistically Turkified, or of Christian Turkic soldiers who settled in the region after the Turkic conquests, or even both.
 The Karamanlides were forced to leave Anatolia during the 1923 population exchange between Greece and Turkey.
-Today, a majority of the population live in Greece and have been well integrated into Greek society.
+Today, a majority of the population live in Greece and have fully integrated into Greek society.

 Language

-Writers and speakers of Karamanli Turkish were expelled from Turkey as part of the Greek-Turkish population exchange of 1923.
-Some speakers preserved their language in the diaspora.
+Writers and speakers of Karamanli Turkish were expelled from Turkey as part of the 1923 population exchange between Greece and Turkey.
+Some speakers preserved their language in the diaspora, but the language is now extinct.

 A fragment of a manuscript written in Karamanli was also found in the Cairo Geniza.

 Origins

-The origin of the Karamanlides is disputed; they are either descendants of Byzantine Greeks who were linguistically Turkified, or of Christian Turkic soldiers who settled in the region after the Turkic conquests.
+The origin of the Karamanlides is disputed; they are either descendants of Byzantine Greeks who were linguistically Turkified through a gradual process of assimilation by the Ottomans, or of Turkic soldiers who settled in the region after the Turkic conquests and converted to Christianity.
 Greek scholars incline to the view that the Karamanlides were of Greek descent and adopted Turkish as their vernacular, either by force or as a result of their isolation from the Greek-speaking Orthodox Christians of the coastal regions.
 Turkish scholars regard them as the descendants of Turks who had migrated to Byzantine territories before the conquest or had served as mercenaries in the Byzantine armies and who had adopted the religion but not the language of their new rulers.
-There is not enough evidence to prove how the Karamanlides identified themselves.
+Another theory supports that the Karamanlides may have been a mixture of Anatolian Greeks and Christian Turks.
+There is not enough evidence to prove how the early Karamanlides identified themselves.

 Partial or full Turkification of Anatolian Greeks dates back to the early 1100s, as a result of living together with neighboring Turks.
 Oriental and Latin sources indicate that Greek-Turkish bilingualism was common in Anatolia in the 13th and 14th centuries, and by the early 15th century it was very widespread.
 Furthermore, an anonymous Latin account from 1437 states that Greek bishops and metropolitans in Anatolia, were "dressed in the Muslim style and spoke Turkic"; "although the liturgy was still read in Greek the sermons were pronounced in Turkic."
+Daniel Panzac elaborates that 'Karaman Greeks' became fully linguistically and culturally Turkified during the reign of Murad III (r.
+1574–1595), and some of them had also converted to Islam.
 Karamanlides could be descendants of those Turkified Greeks.

-The Ottoman explorer Evliya Çelebi, who visited the Karamanlides and experienced their lifestyle, wrote that they were of Turkish origin and their Turkish accent was no different than that of the local Muslim Turks.
+The Ottoman explorer Evliya Çelebi, who visited the Karamanlides and experienced their lifestyle, wrote that they spoke with an authentic Turkish accent but used Greek and Latin words as well.
 They printed books, particularly the bible, in Turkish language and chanted hymns in Karamanlidika, despite their neighborhoods also having Greek-speaking communities.
-The British historian Arnold J. Toynbee (1889-1975) also considered the Karamanlides to be of Turkish descent; however, he emphasized that there was no definite answer to the question of their origins.
+The British historian Arnold J. Toynbee (1889–1975) emphasized that there was no definite answer to the question of their origins.